CesiumGS/3d-tiles/TileFormats/BatchTable/README.md

 ## Implementation examples

-The following examples access the `"height"` ang `"geographic"` values respectively given the following Batch Table JSON with `batchLength` of 10:
+The following examples access the `"height"` and `"geographic"` values respectively given the following Batch Table JSON with `batchLength` of 10:

 ```json
 {